apifaunasnapshot/api/README.md

 ### `POST /auth/teacher`

-Authenticates teachers and returns a token in response
+Authenticates teachers and returns a token in response.

 #### Body Parameters